honeypieio/shrubcoop.org/content/working-groups/food-sharing-hub.md

 #### Is there parking nearby?

-There is limited on street parking on Bread Street, but two large car parks a 4 minute walk away;
+Please travel to the Zero Waste Hub by sustainable transport methods (walking, cycling or bus) if you can.
+There is limited on-street paid parking on Bread Street, but two large car parks a 4 minute walk away:

 **Thistle Parking**